The feedback is non-negotiable.

 https://www.dafont.com/british-castilla.font

-There’s a brighter side to things though.
-Fortunately, as clients progress in their career, and grow into their role, they start letting go of these petty, micro tweaks and start paying more attention to bigger issues – the strategy, the effectiveness of channels, the user’s overall experience, the brand’s overall messaging, etc etc. Whether the headline is set in a cursive handwriting font, is no longer significant.
+As clients progress in their careers and grow into their roles, they start letting go of the micro tweaks and start paying attention to bigger things — strategy, channel effectiveness, user experience, overall brand messaging.
+Whether the headline is in a cursive handwriting font stops being significant.

 It’s just a phase.
 It will be over.
 Be patient.